• Skip to primary navigation

 11. Hotel living

-We were lucky, and the longest we have had to stay in a hotel was a week.
+We were lucky, and the longest we had to stay in a hotel was a week.
 Others have to stay in them for much longer to wait for housing.
-Try to be creative with planning your hotel stay and remember, eventually you will live in an actual house, with a real kitchen and no hotel keys.
+Try to be creative with planning your hotel stay and remember, eventually, you will live in an actual house, with a real kitchen and no hotel keys.

 12. Your stuff is here

 Yay!
-Your stuff in here, you have moved into your new home and life is about it get much better.
+Your stuff is here, you have moved into your new home and life is about it get much better.
 No more sleeping on an air mattress and your son finally gets to play Xbox again.

 13. Unpacking hell